-Margaret M Johnson's new book "Teatime in Ireland" celebrates the cultural custom of tea drinking in Ireland with a celebration of 70 recipes to enjoy with your cuppa.
+Margaret M Johnson's book "Teatime in Ireland" celebrates the cultural custom of tea drinking in Ireland with a celebration of 70 recipes to enjoy with your cuppa.

 You might say that in Ireland all roads lead to tea.
 From breakfast and lunch breaks to weddings and wakes, a cupán tae (cup of tea) is always a welcome guest.